themadseventeen/better-forums/README.md

 ## How to install

 1. Install a UserScript manager.
 I recommend [Violentmonkey](https://violentmonkey.github.io/)
 2. Add the extension from URL in your UserScript manager.
+Enter [this link](https://raw.githubusercontent.com/themadseventeen/better-forums/refs/heads/master/script.js)